Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Introduction

 \section{Introduction}

-Epilepsy, a neurological disorder affecting approximately 50 million people worldwide \cite{who_epilepsy}, is characterized by recurring seizures (ictal periods) that disrupt normal brain activity.
-It is a complex and multifaceted disorder that demands interdisciplinary research to understand its causes and mechanisms, develop effective monitoring and treatment strategies, and eventually improve patients' outcomes.
-In particular, for patients with established epilepsy, predicting or detecting seizures using time-series recordings is critical.
-Advances in wearable devices have enabled continuous monitoring of brain activity, and algorithms based on signal processing \cite{andrzejak2023seizure} or machine learning \cite{rasheed2020machine} can now identify seizures.
-In addition, studies have modeled seizure onset using detailed dynamical frameworks capable of reproducing common seizure patterns across diverse epilepsy types \cite{Jirsa2014a}, and revealed cyclic rhythms in seizures \cite{leguia2021seizure}.
+Epilepsy, a neurological disorder affecting millions of people worldwide \cite{who_epilepsy}, is characterized by recurring seizures (ictal periods) that disrupt normal brain activity.
+It is a complex and multifaceted disorder that demands interdisciplinary research to understand its causes and mechanisms, develop effective monitoring and treatment strategies, and ultimately improve patients' outcomes.
+In particular, for patients with established epilepsy, predicting and detecting seizures from time-series recordings is critical.
+Advances in wearable devices now enable continuous monitoring of brain activity, and algorithms based on signal processing \cite{andrzejak2023seizure} and machine learning \cite{rasheed2020machine} can now identify seizures.
+In addition, detailed dynamical models of seizure onset can reproduce common patterns of seizures in various types of epilepsy \cite{Jirsa2014a}, and a recent study has revealed cyclic rhythms in seizures \cite{leguia2021seizure}.

-On longer time scales, a lasting challenge is to detect susceptibility to develop epilepsy in non-ictal brains.
-Biological markers and conditions such as strokes, head injuries, or brain tumors, may suggest higher risk of developing seizures, but they account for about 25\% of the cases \cite{perucca2020genetics}.
-Genetic studies have advanced the classification of some causes and identified genes related to epilepsy propensity \cite{perucca2020genetics}, but require extensive screening and do not integrate information about brain dynamics.
-Taking the standpoint of the analysis of brain activity, a key open question in epileptogenesis studies is, whether non-ictal brain dynamics can reveal signatures of seizure susceptibility.
-A positive answer would open new avenues for monitoring and detection of latent epileptic conditions, and foster the integration of biological blueprints with the analysis of dynamical systems.
-Hence, we address it by systematically analyzing brain activity of a curated dataset, under the lenses of dynamical systems methods.
+In contrast to predicting the next seizure in individuals with epilepsy, a lasting challenge on longer time scales is to detect susceptibility to developing epilepsy in individuals who are not yet epileptic---and thus do not experience seizures.
+Studies have shown that in about 25\% of cases, epilepsy is acquired through an evident cause such as a stroke, a head injury, or a brain tumor \cite{perucca2020genetics}.
+The causes of the remaining 75\% of cases are still largely unknown.
+Genetic studies may help explain some of these cases \cite{perucca2020genetics}, but require extensive screening and do not integrate information about brain dynamics.
+A key question in epileptogenesis is thus whether non-ictal brain dynamics contains signatures of epileptic susceptibility.
+A positive answer could open new avenues for detecting latent epileptic conditions and integrating biological insights with dynamical systems analysis.
+In this study, we systematically analyze brain activity from a curated in-house dataset using dynamical systems methods to address this question.